-Let me know get to a bit more technical detail on why hydroponically vs soil-grown veggies are just as good and destroy a few myths that are out there.
-The team from ZipandGrow have reviewed the research and made a good summary and I will share with you the details below:
+Let me now get to a bit more technical detail on why hydroponically veggies are just as good as soil-grown and destroy a few myths that are out there.

 What people tend to worry about is the micro-organisms in hydroponics compared to soil, after all we were all told that soil is rich on minerals, fungi and other micro-organisms that help our veggies to became so delicious and full of vitamins.

 Bacteria play a crucial role in nutrient processing and uptake by plants hence it is important for them to be present in order to produce high quality produce.
 The studies that looked at the microbiology in hydroponics systems found about 10,000,000 bacteria per milliliter of nutrient solution (1, 9) in comparison to compost which was found to have between 100,000 to 1,000,000,000 colony forming units (2, 3, 6).
 Note that comparing water to dry dirt is comparing apples to oranges, but it’s an indicator that the bacterial populations in conventional hydroponic systems are right in the normal range for compost which indeed is also rich in fungi.
 (9).